tempoxyz/tempo-foundry/README.md

 - Internal changeset:

   - Support for Tempo's (stateful) precompiles including labels in traces.
-  - A custom `TempoEvm` extends `Revm`'s `Evm` to accommodate [the various customizations](https://docs.tempo.xyz/get-started/network-information/evm-compatibility) Tempo has made.
+  - A custom `TempoEvm` extends `Revm`'s `Evm` to accommodate some differences Tempo introduces to optimized for payments.

 <br>
 <br>